kalivtrope/dancing-robots/doc/src/user/problemset/sortp/README.md

 # sortp
 (as in "`sort` a `p`ermutation")

-Oh no, our beautiful identity permutation has just been shuffled!
+Oh no, our beautiful identity permutation had just been shuffled!
 Can you help us put it back to its original form?

+## Problem statement
-## Maze format
+### Maze format
 - let `n` be a positive integer greater than one
 - let `p: {1..n} -> {1..n} != id` be a permutation (bijective function with the same domain and range - `{1..n}`)
 - the permutation `p` is encoded on the grid as follows: